 You may remember the story of how my fiancé dumped me months before the wedding.
-Imagine how that experience crushed left me.
+Imagine how that experience crushed me.
 It affected my trust barrier.
 It affected my self-esteem and my self-worth.

 And it affected my relationship with my future husband.